aweeks3/SISRIS/README.md

 # How can I participate in SISRIS?

 Workshop attendence is by application to this site [LINK TO QUALTRIX].
-The symposia are open to all conference attendees.
+Attending the invited symposia is open to all conference participants; links to talks will be posted below.

 # Workshops